 Today as Isle of Innisfree bold signage welcomes all passengers aboard.
 You are in no doubt that you are aboard an Irish Ferries vessel!

-And finally we reach the aft end of Deck 7;
+We now reach the aft end of Deck 7.

-When she entered service in the early 90's this area was a music bar with its own dance floor.
+When this vessel entered service in the early 90's this area was a music bar with a vibrant atmosphere and its own dance floor.

 This space was thoroughly overhauled in 1999 when the ship began operations on the Dover/Calais route as P&OSL Aquitaine.
 Converted into a mammoth shopping centre, all of her external windows were covered over.

-When boarding as a foot passenger in Dover you literally walked through the shop; a corridor linked the foot passenger walkway with the main ship reception via a starboard side corridor, new bi-fold doors kept closed.
+When boarding P&OSL Aquitaine as a foot passenger in Dover one literally walked through the shop; a corridor linked the foot passenger walkway with the main ship reception via a starboard side corridor; new bi-fold doors kept closed.

 Once passengers were aboard these bi-fold doors were opened.